leahkemp/pipeface/docs/pipeface/run_on_other_hpc.md

 Download the variant databases if you wish to run the variant annotation component of the pipeline.

 > [!NOTE]
-> variant annotation is only available for hg38
+> Variant annotation is only available for hg38

 ### VEP cache